 Why do companies use this type of data?

-It’s often cheaper to buy new prospects from this pool than a pay per click campaign, advertising, sponsor a question on a survey or buy leads from a lead generation company.
+It’s often cheaper to buy new prospects from this pool than a pay per click campaign, advertising, sponsoring a question on a survey or buying leads from a lead generation company.
 Plus there is comprehensive coverage meaning that there are more prospects available to target.

 If you want to find out more information then contact Joanne at Data Bubble on 01274 965411